-- Injection packers should offer the possibility to be easily installed and removed.
-In crack injections the labor costs of the personnel is the most important cost factor in comparison to the costs of the material.
-In order to keep the costs low, an easy application is important.
-Breaking off the packers is not recommended, as rust can form at the break points.
-Unscrewing with a cordless screwdriver, for example, is therefore preferable. - Leak-tightness: Injection resins or foams have curing times from a few seconds to several days.
+- Injection packers should offer the possibility to be installed and removed easily.
+In crack injections the labor costs of the personnel is the most important cost factor in comparison to the costs of material.
+In order to keep the costs low, an easy application is important. - Leak-tightness: Injection resins or foams have curing times from a few seconds to several days.
 Because of this, it is very important that the packer seals the borehole tightly.
 Leaking injection packers during the curing time can lead to a failure of the waterproofing. - Safety: Injections is often carried out at very high pressures, often over 100 bar, so that the injection resin is not washed out before it can react.
-The reaction time may be longer in dry cracks or joints (also with hose injection).
+The reaction time may be longer in dry cracks or joints (also with hose injections).
 This also increases the time available for processing, so longer pot lives are preferred for hose injection. - Resistance to chemicals or alkalinity: Depending on the location of the crack, it may be necessary that the grout is resistant to chemicals.
 Under no circumstances should the injection agent have a corrosive effect, especially because it would attack the reinforcement steel and thereby damage the structure.
 Unsafe packers can loosen and shoot out of the drill hole.
 For this reason, only high quality packers should be used. - Suitable packer for every type of application: For low-pressure injections, plastic impact packers are suitable.
 They are low-priced and fast to install.
-For high-pressure injections only high-quality packers should be used.
+For high-pressure injections only, high-quality metal injection ports should be used.